The used car year 2021

 Timo Joost

-The price of the average used car has risen by almost 10% compared to the previous year, according to a report published by the ADAC in December 2021.
-Consumers had to pay an average of €22,841 for a used car last year.
-In previous years, the increase in the average price of used cars was considerably lower.
-This price trend affected all relevant drive types to roughly the same extent, but it was evident that used car prices rose significantly towards the end of the year in particular.
-This rapid price increase was also evident in a similar form in our neighboring countries.
-The reasons for this are obvious: due to the coronavirus crisis and the chip shortage, the production of new cars has come to a considerable standstill and delivery times are at a record high.
-Buyers currently have to wait up to 14 months for delivery of an Audi e-tron.
-As a result, fewer and fewer used cars are coming onto the market, while consumer demand has remained at a constant level, allowing dealers to turn over their used cars at record speed.
-This can be seen in the figures for the current downtimes.
-Compared to January 2021, the downtime of a used car has fallen by 14.6% within a year.
-The average is 85.8 days.
+The prices of the average used car are rising by almost 10% compared to the previous year, according to data from the ADAC in a report from December 2021.
+Consumers had to pay an average of 22,841 euros for a used car last year.
+In previous years, the increase in the average price for used cars was still considerably lower.
+This price trend affected all relevant drive types to roughly the same extent, but it became apparent that used car prices increased significantly, particularly at the end of the year.
+This rapid price increase was also apparent in a similar form in our neighboring countries.
+The reasons for this are obvious: due to the Corona crisis and the chip shortage, production of new cars came to a considerable standstill and delivery times are at a record high.
+At the moment, buyers have to wait up to 14 months for an Audi e-tron to be delivered.
+As a result, fewer and fewer used cars are coming onto the market, with consumer demand remaining at a constant level.Dealers can currently turn their used cars around at record speed.
+This can be seen in the figures for current standing times.
+Compared to January 2021, the standing time of a used car has decreased by 14.6% in one year.
+It lies on average with 85.8 days.

 Forecasts cautiously optimistic